BA-HanseML/NF_Prj_MIMII_Dataset/README.md

 To the creators of the gigantic audio processing library [librosa](https://librosa.github.io/) To the creators of the library [pyrommacustics](https://pyroomacoustics.readthedocs.io/en/pypi-release/) To all the developers of python, scipy, numpy, scikit learn and tensorflow ... and all the great python stuff that we can build on.
-To all the founders and minds of machine learning you created a awesome universe to explore.
+To Mike X Cohen for his great Python DSP [Udemy courses](https://www.udemy.com/user/mike-x-cohen/) To all the founders and minds of machine learning you created a awesome universe to explore.

-To the team at [neuefisch GmbH](https://www.neuefische.de), that made this project possible by training us with there data scince bootcamp.
+To the team at [neuefisch GmbH](https://www.neuefische.de), that made this project possible by training us in the data scince bootcamp.

 To so many more form the web like towardsdatascience.com and stackoverflow ...